-Let's be real.
 Because of the trends we are facing and the slow economic recovery, state and local governments are going to have less revenue to meet growing demands.
-How do you do more with less?
-You innovate.
-You come up with better, more efficient ways of meeting your objectives and you use the budgeting process to drive the change.
-Unfortunately, this is not how Oregon's budgeting process works.
+That means we need to come up with better, more efficient ways of meeting our objectives and using the budgeting process to drive the change.
+Unfortunately, this is not how Oregon’s budgeting process works.
 The current process asks the wrong questions.
 Rather than asking how to meet desired objectives with the revenues available, it funds existing programs, and tweaks them at the margins based on how much revenue is available.
-If we just keep doing things the same way we always have, adding or taking away dollars at the margins, we'll never figure out how to meet our public policy goals.
+If we just keep doing things the same way we always have, adding or taking away dollars at the margins, we’ll never figure out how to meet our public policy goals.
 Used properly, the budget is a tool that inspires innovation and forces us to develop better ways of doing things.
 At its worst, it perpetuates failure.

-Fortunately, Governor Kitzhaber and Oregon COO Michael Jordan have launched a new budgeting process that starts with the revenues available, focuses on outcomes and looks out ten years instead of two.
-Supporting this work is critical.
+Under Governor Kitzhaber Oregon initiated a new budgeting process that starts with the revenues available, focuses on outcomes, and looks out ten years instead of two.
+This approach needs to be maintained.
 Learn more about it here.

-Step #3: Adjust the Tax System From Tweaks to a Complete Overhaul
+Step #3: Instead of Tweaking the Tax System, Give it a Complete Overhaul

 Oregonians should work toward consensus on broad tax overhaul including the introduction of sales taxes to offset needed reductions in income and capital gains taxes.
 In the meantime, there are things we can do right away to make the system better for high wage job growth, the most important is to build a robust rainy day fund, looking at all possible funding sources including the kicker.